DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Check the current price on Adorama

 5. Fujifilm X-T4

-If you’re a blogger or vlogger looking for a high-end professional image with great color, the Fujifilm X-T4 will be a good choice for you.
+If you’re a blogger or vlogger looking for a high-end professional image with great color, the Fujifilm X-T4 will be a good choice.

-Fans of Fujifilm cameras rave about the color and an almost retro look it can provide.
-The X-T4 continues this tradition with 10-bit color depth and the F-Log gamma setting which can give you even more control when color grading.
+Fans of Fujifilm cameras rave about the color and the almost retro look they can provide.
+The X-T4 continues this tradition with 10-bit color depth and the F-Log gamma setting, which can give you even more control when color grading.

-The X-T4 is also capable of recording in 4K at up to 60 frames per second, meaning you can play back your 4K footage at 40% (if exporting 24 FPS) for some crisp and high quality slow motion.
+The X-T4 can also record in 4K at up to 60 frames per second, meaning you can play back your 4K footage at 40% (if exporting 24 FPS) for some crisp and high-quality slow motion.

-Paired with video assist tools such as zebra stripes and focus peaking, you are sure to have some crisp, dynamic, and professional-looking footage.
+Paired with video assist tools such as zebra stripes and focus peaking, you will surely have some crisp, dynamic, and professional-looking footage.

-For lenses, you will either need Fujifilm X-Mount lenses or an adapter for such as this format is not the most common.
+For lenses, you will need Fujifilm X-Mount lenses or an adapter, as this format is not the most common.